 In February 1973, Country Fever toured again with Marvin Rainwater and in April, they made their third appearance at the 'International Festival of

 Country Music' and also backed George Hamilton IV on the show.

-Lead guitarist left Country Fever in mid-1973 and was replaced by Graham Walker.
-They toured with American artist, Jeanne Pruett
+Lead guitarist Adrian Legg left Country Fever in mid-1973 and was replaced by Graham Walker.
+They toured with American artist, Jeanne

-(Satin Sheets) the same year and then with the well known British country music duo, Miki and Griff (A Little Bitty Tear) the following
+Pruett (Satin Sheets) the same year and the following year with the well known British country music duo, Miki and Griff (A Little Bitty

 In 1974, Country Fever took part in a show recorded 'live' at the 'Montrose Club' in Liverpool which also featured three other British country music acts.
 'The World Of

 Country Music Vol.6' was released on the Decca Records label.

 By the autumn of 1974, the cooperative 'Country Fever' (1968-1974) was disbanded.
 Having achieved so much with the band, Jon felt the time was right to go it alone and